ch1558/PhpCodeChallenge/README.md

 # PhpCodeChallenge

-This project is for the php code challenge of jobsity.
+This project is for the php code challenge of jobsity, the following steps are for ensure that you can install and run this repository.

 ## FIRST STEP: Install docker
   **if you already have docker in your operating system, please skip this step.**